JustinR17/wzcl-scripts/Documentation/README.md

 ![GLA before subs](./imgs/2-1-5.png)

 6. Overwrite the player name and warzone ID with `PlayerIn` (since there are no games for `PlayerOut`, no new lines are required).

+**Note: the `PlayerIn` name MUST match the spelling as in the `Player_Stats` page or else scripts will break.
+The ID must also match the order of players.**

 ![GLA after subs](./imgs/2-1-6.png)